MoShitrit/devops_coding_exercise/README.md

 ### Build the project (set up the environment) ###

-The cluster size can be controlled by setting an environment variable called 'NCR_CLUSTER_SIZE'.
+The cluster size can be controlled by setting an environment variable called `NCR_CLUSTER_SIZE`.
 If this variable is not set, or is set to a value lower than 3 - it will be set to 3 automatically.
 If it's set to 4 or higher- it will be taken into account and determine the size of the cluster.